CMAN-code/CMAN_pytorch/README.md

 # Code_CMAN

-This is the source code of our paper "Cognitive Memory-Augmented Network for Visual Anomaly Detection".
-And this code is based on [Latent Space Autoregression for Novelty Detection](https://github.com/aimagelab/novelty-detection) and [memae-anomaly-detection](https://github.com/donggong1/memae-anomaly-detection).
+This is the source code of our work "Cognitive Memory-Augmented Network for Visual Anomaly Detection".

 ![network](./sources/network_architecture.png)